SAPhow/SAP.how/_posts/gui-design/2018-03-31-export-table-to-excel.md

 ALV Grid will allow you to export to Excel and other formats, just press the button *Speadsheet...
 (Ctrl+Shift+F7)*.

 ![ALV Grid spreadsheet screenshot](/assets/i/2018/03/ALV-Grid-spreadsheet.png)

+**Note**, that the maximum number of hits in the table is `200` as standard for SE16.
+It is possible, that not all data is shown.
+You can change the maximum number of hits on the selection screen of the table.